-The tiny, once uninhabited, island of Delos is easily visited via shore excursion from Mykonos and is a must for history buffs.
-According to Greek mythology, Delos was the birthplace of the gods Apollo and Artemis.
+The tiny, once uninhabited, island of Delos is easily accessible from Mykonos and is a must for history buffs.
+According to Greek mythology, Delos was the birthplace of Apollo and Artemis.
 It has been a shrine, a sacred treasury, and a commercial center.
-Today, it’s one of the most important archaeological sites in Greece.
+Today, it's one of the most important archaeological sites in Greece.
 Visitors flock to Delos to see the sprawling ancient ruins, visit the onsite museum, and marvel at the wonder of it all.

 St. John’s Monastery